OctopusDeploy/OctoProduct/chapter1.md

 ## Modelling deployments in Octopus and Kubernetes

-Now that we understand the basic concepts that make up a deployment, we can map those concepts to specific implementations in Kubernetes and Octopus.
+Now that we understand the basic concepts that comprise a deployment, we can map those concepts to specific implementations in Kubernetes and Octopus.

 ### Modelling environments with Kubernetes